 Then, they found one.
 Present in almost all of the photos, her face concealed by a headscarf, or a camera, or her hands, was a woman.
 She appeared to have a camera and appeared to have captured the assassination on film.
 Immediately the police put out a bulletin requesting information on the woman whom, due to her headscarf, had been dubbed the “Babushka Lady.”

 Who Is The Babushka Lady?

-In the 55 years since the assassination, the FBI still hasn’t figured out who the Babushka Lady is for certain.
+In the decades since the assassination, the FBI still hasn’t figured out who the Babushka Lady is for certain.
 Over the years, several people have come forward claiming to be the mysterious woman, but in each circumstance, they were dismissed for lack of proof.